-The following is a general list of the other recommended changes to the demographic assumptions for SLRP.
+The following is a general list of the other recommended changes to the demographic assumptions for HSPRS.

-- Retirement: Recommend lowering the rates of retirement during election years to better match experience of the System. - Disability: No change to rates of disability at this time. - Withdrawal: Recommend decreasing rates of withdrawal during election years that better match experience of the System. - Merit Salary Scale: No change in the merit salary at this time.
+- Retirement: Recommend minor adjustments in the rates of retirement to better match experience of the System. - Disability: No change to rates of disability at this time. - Withdrawal: Increase the rates of withdrawal at most service levels to better match the experience of the System. - Merit Salary Scale: No change in the merit salary at this time.